Brown dwarf: First observations

+For many years, efforts to discover brown dwarfs were fruitless: they are very faint and emit most of their light in the near-infrared part of the spectrum.
+Then in the mid-1990s several brown dwarfs were found.

 Teide 1 and class M

-The first confirmed class "M" brown dwarf was discovered by Spanish astrophysicists Rafael Rebolo (head of the team), María Rosa Zapatero-Osorio, and Eduardo L. Martín in 1994.
+In 1994, Spanish astrophysicists Rafael Rebolo (head of the team), María Rosa Zapatero-Osorio, and Eduardo L. Martín discovered a confirmed class "M" brown dwarf.
 This object, found in the Pleiades open cluster, received the name Teide 1.
-The discovery article was submitted to Nature in May 1995, and published on 14 September 1995.
-Nature highlighted "Brown dwarfs discovered, official" on the front page of that issue.